drdragon79/infosec-stuff/Uncategorized/Port Forwarding.md

 - Opens up port on `0.0.0.0` on port `90` on `SSH Client` which when accessed forwards the connection to `192.168.10.12` on port `80` which is only accessible via `192.168.10.87`
 ### Remote Port Forward
 - `SSH Server` listens for a connection on a configured port.
-- When the port recieves the connection it forwards the connection to the `SSH Client` machine on the configured destination port
+- When the port receives the connection it forwards the connection to the `SSH Client` machine on the configured destination port
-- Can be used to expose Client localhost to the public if `SSH Server` is avaliable on public internet
+- Can be used to expose Client localhost to the public if `SSH Server` is available on public internet
 ```bash
 ssh -R [Server_IP]:<Server_Port>:<Client_IP><Client_Port> <server/IP>
 ```